yash9111/questdb.io/blog/2022-08-19-app-monitoring.md

 A time series database offers a fast, comprehensive solution for your application monitoring needs.
 You can collect vast amounts of data to generate insights about application downtime, peak performance, resource utilization, bugs, and other issues.
 With that information, you can take action to ensure maximum availability and the best UX.

-The database tools noted above should give you a good start on monitoring your applications.
+The database tools presented above should give you a good start on monitoring your applications.
 They offer you a creative, reliable way to augment your CI/CD pipelines.